 There has been research done that suggests turmeric can help people with conditions like rheumatoid arthritis.
 The benefits supersede those that come with taking anti-inflammatory drugs, due to the absence of adverse side effects.

-Additional research has been done on the effects of curcumin on osteoarthritis that has revealed even more exceptional benefits.
+Additional research has been done on the effects of curcumin on osteoarthritis, which has revealed even more exceptional benefits.
 For example, people who have joint pain in their knees due to osteoarthritis see their condition improve significantly after taking a curcumin supplement.
 Other research has found that turmeric extract can be just as effective as taking the anti-inflammatory drug ibuprofen.
-However, there will be far less gastrointestinal issues when considering the turmeric extract over the ibuprofen.
+However, there will be far fewer gastrointestinal issues when considering the turmeric extract over ibuprofen.
 Other studies have corroborated the findings in ones like we already mentioned.
 They all found that within a few weeks of taking a standardized turmeric extract, you can see any arthritis-related joint pain become significantly reduced.